 CDRH and IEC Standards for Laser Labels

 When it comes to laser labels, there are two main standards to follow: CDRH for U.S. markets and IEC for international markets.
-If you manufacturer lasers and products that utilize lasers, you’ll need an understanding of how the U.S. regulations differ from the internationally-accepted standards which govern laser labeling worldwide.
+If you manufacture lasers and products that utilize lasers, you’ll need an understanding of how the U.S. regulations differ from the internationally-accepted standards which govern laser labeling worldwide.

 CDRH-Compliant Laser Safety Labels

 In the U.S., the Food and Drug Administration’s (FDA’s) Center for Devices and Radiological Health (CDRH) is in charge of laser labeling.
 As developed by the CDRH, the Code of Federal Regulations (CFR), Title 21, Subchapter J, Part 1040, Section 1040.10 Laser products governs the format and content of laser product safety labels.
-The content requirements for CDRH laser labels are based on the laser’s class, whether it is invisible/visible/invisible and visible, and whether or not the laser label appears on the product, on a non-interlocked protective housing or on a defeatably interlocked protective housing.
-The laser’s class determines if your label needs to show the maximum laser radiation output, pulse duration (when appropriate) and emitted wavelength(s).
+The content requirements for CDRH laser labels are based on the laser’s class, whether it is invisible/visible/invisible and visible, and whether or not the laser label appears on the product, on a non-interlocked protective housing, or on a defeatedly interlocked protective housing.
+The laser’s class determines if your label needs to show the maximum laser radiation output, pulse duration (when appropriate), and emitted wavelength(s).
 A separate label placed near the laser’s aperture may also be required.

 Even though they were revised in 2014, the CDRH regulations use a non-ISO-formatted laser symbol and circa-1941 CAUTION and DANGER safety sign formats.
-These formats were eliminated from ANSI Z535.4 in 2002 and, as of 2013, OSHA changed their regulations to include the newer ANSI workplace safety sign formats, signaling a movement towards the new warnings technology nationwide.
+These formats were eliminated from ANSI Z535.4 in 2002 and, as of 2013, OSHA changed their regulations to include the newer ANSI workplace safety sign formats, signaling a movement toward the new warnings technology nationwide.
 Though the CDRH symbol and formats are obsolete, you have no choice but to use them if your objective is compliance with the CDRH standard.

 IEC-Compliant Laser Safety Labels

-The International Electrotechnical Commission (IEC) defines the content and “look” of laser safety labeling internationally in the standard IEC 60825-1 Safety of laser products – Part 1: Equipment classification, requirements and user's guide.
+The International Electrotechnical Commission (IEC) defines the content and “look” of laser safety labeling internationally in the standard IEC 60825-1 Safety of laser products – Part 1: Equipment classification, requirements, and user's guide.
 IEC allows for two laser label formats: a standard style and an alternate, harmonized style.
 The content requirements for IEC laser labels are based on the laser’s class, whether it is invisible/visible/invisible and visible, and whether or not the laser label appears on the product, on a readily overridden interlocked panel, or on a non-interlocked panel.
 A separate aperture label may also be required.
 The IEC standard allows specific radiation output information to be either placed on separate “explanatory” labels or incorporated into the laser safety label.
-According to IEC, the name and publication date of the standard which the product was classified to must be included on the explanatory label or on another label within close proximity.
+According to IEC, the name and publication date of the standard to which the product was classified must be included on the explanatory label or on another label within close proximity.

 Standard style label with a separate explanatory information panel: